Have you ever heard about Swedish Flower Hen chickens? This chicken breed has an interesting name because it contains the word hen.

 The three different colonies included: –

-A breeding plan was put in place to restore the Swedish Flower chicken breed by the Swedish Genetic Project.
-Further, in the year 2010 about 15 Swedish Flower Hens were sent to the United States.
+The Swedish Genetic Project established a breeding plan to restore the Swedish Flower chicken breed.
+In 2010, about 15 Swedish Flower Hens were sent to the United States.

-After this, the American enthusiasts began to notice this breed, and its population has begun to increase.
-Despite Swedish Flower Hens are being unknown, you can purchase currently throughout North America and Europe.
+After this, American enthusiasts began to notice this breed, and its population began to increase.
+Despite Swedish Flower Hens being unknown, you can currently purchase them throughout North America and Europe.

 Also read: Ayam Cemani Chicken Breed Guide